 Tip: Whale is a cryptocurrency term that refers to individuals or entities that hold a large amount of a specific coin.
 Whales hold enough of the crypto coin that they have the potential to manipulate the valuation of the cryptocurrency.

 With reflection tokens, every transaction in the network is taxed.
-Most protocols tax 10% of every transaction, which is usually distributed among all holders, a liquidity pool, and sometimes a coin burn wallet.
+Most crypto reflection mechanisms tax 10% of every transaction, which is usually distributed among all holders, a liquidity pool, and sometimes a coin burn wallet.

 The reflection mechanism is decentralised and trustless as it's managed by a smart contract that automatically distributes tokens across the wallets of all holders, a liquidity pool, and a burn wallet.
-All that holders have to do is to ensure they manage their wallets carefully.
+All that holders have to do is 'hold and earn', and ensure they manage their wallets carefully.

 The whole process is transparent as every wallet that receives a part of the fee can be publicly audited on the blockchain.